 Echinacea.
 The juice of a stems or root, echinacea appears to shorten the duration of symptoms by one-third compared with placebo.

 Mushroom supplementation.
 See above for details.
-I recommend Mycotaki for daily immune support, made of U.S. organic mushroom mycelia of seven different potent varieties of medicinal mushrooms: also, Stamets 7, which is similar, is sometimes available on Amazon.
+I recommend Mycotaki for daily immune support, made of U.S. organic mushroom mycelia of seven different potent varieties of medicinal mushrooms: also, Stamets 7, which is similar.

 Probiotic supplementation.
 Bifidobacterium lactis: Lactobacillus casei Shirota increase phagocytic activity of neutrophils and Natural Killer cell activity.
 It has also been suggested that probiotics may enhance vaccine efficacy and significantly reduce upper respiratory track infection risk.

 Quercetin supplementation, 3-7 grams daily.
 Good studies show how quercetin helps transport zinc inside cells where it can exert antiviral activity, specifically against influenza A. There is preliminary evidence of quercetin against Ebola as well, and China is likely testing quercetin supplementation against coronavirus, according to this CBC interview.
-Look for higher concentrations, such as quercetin with bromelain (an anti-inflammatory enzyme) or these popular NOW.
+Look for higher concentrations, such as quercetin paired with green tea extract, N=acetylcysteine and zinc.